-In designing the programme, the Centre must consider the appropriate level and size of qualification to be delivered and assessed.
+In designing the programme, the Centre must consider the appropriate level and size of qualification to be delivered and assessed and the last registration and certification dates for the qualification.
 CMI Centres need to ensure that there are sufficient resources available.
-This could include everything from having teaching staff with appropriate knowledge and qualifications through to textbooks.
-Delivery can be via lectures or workshops, face to face or online, on its own site or within company premises depending on the needs of the Learners.
+This could include everything from having teaching Staff with appropriate knowledge and qualifications through to textbooks.
+Delivery can be via lectures or workshops, face-to-face or online, on its own site or within company premises depending on the needs of the Learners.